 - Is marijuana safe for pets if they get into your stash or grow?
 What happens when a pet breathes in cannabis smoke or gets into the cannabis plant, bud stash, edibles, or hash oil?

 - What are the medical uses for CBD in pets?
 New research continues to reveal the medical benefits of marijuana in people.
 Let’s look at the evidence for CBD oil and treats and what conditions they’re being used to address.

-- How can you properly and safely dose your pet with cannabidiol (CBD)?
+- How can you properly dose your pet with cannabidiol (CBD)?
 If you and your vet determine CBD oil could help your pet, what’s the right amount?
 We’ll look at different factors that affect dosing in dogs and cats.

 Ready?
 Let’s get started.

 Disclaimer: This article is meant to help start the conversation about treating pets with cannabidiol and should not be construed as medical advice.
 Speak with your veterinarian if you have questions about treating your pet with CBD oil or treats.